redpelicans/farso/README.md

 Mocking with `farso` invite you to travel in different vibes!

-First of all, you have to define destinations (`endpoints`) you want to mock.
+First of all, you have to define `endpoints` (destinations) you want to mock.

 Then define all the `vibes` (scenarios) of your farso.